 Other notable family-friendly attractions on Horizon include Carnival’s iconic bike-ride-in-the-sky attraction called SkyRide, an IMAX Theatre and an outdoor recreation area with a suspended ropes course.

-Also, families have the option to book extra large staterooms in Family Harbor, which will include access to a family lounge area with large screen TVs, board games, complimentary breakfast, and other snacks.
+Also, families have the option to book extra-large staterooms in Family Harbor.
+These rooms include access to a family lounge area with large screen TVs, board games, complimentary breakfast, and other snacks.

 Have you ever wondered what it would be like sail on a ship like the Titanic (without the iceberg and the steerage quarters)?
 Then the Queen Elizabeth may be just right for you!

-In May 2019, Cunard started sailing its Queen Elizabeth ship on Alaska itineraries with 10 night round trip sailings from Vancouver.
-And, Cunard will continue to sail a full Alaska season in 2020 from June through September.
+This year, Cunard is sailing its Queen Elizabeth ship on Alaska itineraries with 7-, 10-, and 12-night round trips sailings from Vancouver.
+And, Cunard will continue to sail a full Alaska season from June through September.

 The Cunard youth program provides supervised activities for children ages 2 to 17.
 The age group categories include:

-Cunard’s youth program includes free group supervision in the evening.
-That includes a free Night Nursery available for children ages 6 months to 23 months from 6:00 p.m. to 11:00 p.m.
+Cunard’s youth program has free group supervision in the evening.
+That includes a free Night Nursery available for children ages 6 months to 23 months from 6:00 PM to 11:00 PM.

 You will also find traditional shuffleboard and a card room with a library of board games.
 And the ship offers lots of educational and enrichment activities such as watercolor classes, different styles of dancing lessons, and fencing classes.